diegma/graph-2-text/README.md

 ### Postprocessing and Evaluation ###
 For post processing follow step 2 and 3 of WebNLG scripts.
 For evaluation follow the instruction of the WebNLG challenge [baseline](http://webnlg.loria.fr/pages/baseline.html) or run webnlg_eval_scripts/calculate_bleu_dev.sh .
+For the SR11 task, scripts for the 3 metrics are the same as used for WebNLG [see](https://www.aclweb.org/anthology/W11-2832).

 ### WebNLG scripts ###